 In one particular video, a couple of Trump supporters suspect Epps is a government agent, and they began to shout him down, chanting, “Fed, Fed, Fed!”

-The true events of January 6 suggest something far more serious than mere foreknowledge on the part of the feds.
-The government’s agents almost certainly took a proactive and participatory role in the riot — a role not unlike the one they took in the Michigan “kidnapping” plot against Democrat Governor Gretchen Whitmer.
-And one wonders: Just what would these two events have looked like had federal agents not provoked the crowds, had not incited and directed those around them?
-Would the Capitol building have been stormed?
-Would January 6 have been just one more in a series of hundreds of peaceful, law-abiding rallies by supporters of President Donald Trump?
+The true events of January 6 suggest something more serious than mere foreknowledge on the part of the feds.
+Some government agents appear to have taken a proactive and participatory role — a role not unlike the one they took in the Michigan “kidnapping” plot against Democrat Governor Gretchen Whitmer.

-Of course, we’ll never know the answer to those questions.
-But the fact that we’re asking them should trouble every American who respects law and order, who is troubled by our two-tiered system of justice, and who believes the government should be enforcing our laws rather than inciting others to break them.
+Of course, we’ll never know the answer to that questions, but the fact that we need to ask should trouble every American who respects law and order, who is troubled by our two-tiered system of justice, and who believes the government should be enforcing our laws rather than inciting others to break them.

 Start a conversation using these share links: